clearlinux/clear-linux-documentation/source/guides/stacks/dlrs-inference.rst

 AI Inference with the Deep Learning Reference Stack
 ###################################################

-In this guide we explore a solution for using the Deep Learning Reference Stack with a Seldon Core\* platform that has been deployed on Kubernetes\*.
+In this guide walk through a solution for using the Deep Learning Reference Stack with a Seldon Core\* platform deployed on Kubernetes\*.
+Seldon Core simplifies deployment of the models we create and use with the Deep Learning Reference Stack.
+Use this guide to set up your infrastructure and deploy a benchmarking workload on your Kubernetes cluster.

 .. contents::
    :local: